ceisl-stem/fafi-sna/README.md

 ┃ ┗ fafi-sna.R              <- R script distilled from the literate programming file
-┣ .gitignore                <- Files and directories to be ignored by Git ┣ .nojekyll                 <- File to tell Github to not use Jekyll ┣ CODE_OF_CONDUCT.md        <- Code of Conduct for project contributors ┣ LICENSE                   <- License (MIT) for project ┣ README.md                 <- This file, a general overview of this project
+┣ .gitignore                <- Files and directories to be ignored by Git ┣ .nojekyll                 <- File to tell Github to not use Jekyll ┣ _footer.html              <- The footer for the rendered literate programming file ┣ _site.yml                 <- Configuration file for the rendered literate programming file ┣ CODE_OF_CONDUCT.md        <- Code of Conduct for project contributors ┣ LICENSE                   <- License (MIT) for project ┣ README.md                 <- This file, a general overview of this project